This article is part of a larger series on How to Become a Real Estate Agent.

 Connecticut candidates are encouraged to apply for their license online rather than mail to avoid delays.
 You can apply for your initial licensure through the CT.gov website by first registering for an account and then providing the required documentation under the “New Application” tab.
 The initial license fee is $285 paid online via credit or debit card.
 Processing time for your application is around two weeks.

-If you have a criminal record, it is not automatic disqualification to receive your real estate license in Connecticut.
+If you have a criminal record, it is not automatic disqualification to receive your Connecticut real estate license.
 The DCP will review your record to determine if you are eligible to move forward.
 You are required to complete the Criminal Conviction Review Worksheet and include all documentation of your crime, rehabilitation, and time elapsed since the conviction and release to be evaluated for licensure.

 If you’ve already chosen a brokerage to hang your license, you may also include the Salesperson Sponsoring Broker Form to indicate the brokerage you will be working under.
 If you have not yet decided, you can complete this form after passing your exam.